DataDog/documentation/content/en/real_user_monitoring/browser/tracking_user_actions.md

 ## What interactions are being tracked?

 The Browser SDK automatically tracks clicks.
 A click action is created if **all** of the following conditions are met:
 * Activity following the click is detected.
-See [How is page activity calculated?][4] for details.
+See [How page activity is calculated][4] for details.
 * The click does not lead to a new page being loaded, in which case the Browser SDK generates a new RUM View event.
 * A name can be computed for the action. ([Learn more about action naming](#declaring-a-name-for-click-actions))